choderalab/wetlab-protocols/MicroCal PEAQ-ITC Auto/MicroCal PEAQ-ITC Automated_SOP_20191022.md

 5. Empty the syringe.
 6. Pull ~300 µL of **DEGASSED,DISTILLED WATER** into the syringe.
 7. Gently refill the cell so that the only bubbles are at the top volume of the syringe.
 Refil the cell until water spills out over the top of the cell stem.
-8. **IMPORTANT: DISLODGE ANY TRAPPED BUBBLES.** This can be done with several abrupt spurts of the water solution.
+8. **DISLODGE ANY TRAPPED BUBBLES.** This is IMPORTANT as bubbles can effect the experiments!
+Dislodging bubbles can be done with several abrupt spurts of the water solution.
 9. Lift the tip of the syringe to the cell port (just below the visible portion of the cell port) and remove the excess water solution.
 10. Remove the syringe from the reference cell, close/latch the door.
 Turn off the interior light.
 11. Place the glas syringe back into the Tube Rack Drawer.

-#### Part II: Clean the cell
+#### Part II: **Clean the cell**

 There are Two Recommended Cleaning Routines:

 - Select the `Clean Cell` button in the `System`tab and Run Method.
+- Run Protocol: `water` (Added by Malvern Technician)
-- Run a water-into-water titration experiment with at least 15 injections of 2 µL each followed by the `Plates Clean` Automation Method.
+  - A water-into-water titration experiment with _at least_ 15 injections of 2 µL each followed by the `Plates Clean` Automation Method.

 ### Common TroubleShooting